 Cheapest bathroom floor covering to fit.

-The quickest floor to fit can be immediately walked on.
+Quickest floor to fit, can be immediately walked on.

 Vinyl flooring is generally warmer underfoot than tiles with no additional heat source.